 Today, you’ll learn how to measure a bull flag effectively.
 In fact, in a trading bull flag, you can catch a breakout in the stock market to earn significant amounts.

-A bull flag is usually found in strong uptrends, and there is a high probability that the price of a security will go up.
+We usually find a bull flag in strong uptrends, and there is a high probability that the price of a security will go up.
 It may appear in a downtrend.
 However, the pattern is not usually reliable if it is the case.
 Do you know how to measure a Bull Flag?

 The real question is, how do we use the bull flag.
 You can find a lot of tutorials on the web, but do the strategies work?